JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 plus instance/function metadata,
 estimated registered bits, internal forced mode, boundary-register type, and local stage assignment.
-Schema 6 adds `placement_groups`, summarizing each synchronized frontier's planned and realized members, physical unit, registered-bit total, and atomic realization verdict.
+Schema 6 adds `placement_groups`, summarizing each synchronized frontier's planned and realized members, registered-bit total, and atomic realization verdict. `planned_axis_unit` is the provisional one-cut estimate the group was formed with; `realized_axis_unit` is the actual common physical unit (`None` if the group did not realize to one unit), and `moved_from_planned` says whether the two differ — a coherent frontier is free to move as a whole (see above) and is not an error.
 A `locked_instances` entry separately records every coarse mini-sweep lock, including its fixed internal slices, selected input/ output banks, boundary strategy, rebuilt latency, and realization check.
 `mini_sweep_boundary_diagnostics` records the alias-only direct edges, the